 Buffalo Mountain Zipline Guides

 Starting pay is $15/hr plus tips which translates to an average of $25/hr; average tips are often higher during peak season.
-Must be able to participate in mandatory, 3-day new guide training – date TBD – for late Summer/early Fall employment.
+Flexible schedule.
+Must be able to participate in mandatory, two-day, new guide training – June 12-13th- for late Spring/summer employment.
 Training hours are 8am-5pm, subject to change due to inclement weather.

 Saturday is the busiest day of the week, applicants with Saturday availability will be given preference.
 To apply, please fill out the online application below.
 Questions may be emailed to BuffaloMountainZiplines@gmail.com.

 What are the primary responsibilities of a Buffalo Mountain Zipline Guide?

 A two-person Buffalo Mountain Zipline Guide team hosts and leads groups of up to 10 people throughout the eight-line zipline course in a safe manner while providing a fun experience for our zipline guests.
 The sending guide coaches guest on proper riding/braking, secures guests to the zipline, and sends them out on each line.
 The receiving guide ensures that that each guest safely reaches the platform, unclips the guests from line and ensures they are clipped to a safety cable at all times except while on the ground while they wait to do the next line.
 The receiving guide also ensures that all guests who do not adequately brake on their own are safely stopped.

 Who is the ideal candidate for a zipline guide position?